Assignments » Layers of the Atmosphere Diagram|

 - Where meteors burn up and why.

-- Where planes fly (cruising altitude).
+- Where planes fly (cruising altitude) and WHY.

 - Where weather takes place.

 - How AM radio signals use the atmosphere (satellite radio is different).